 Below are details of some of the work produced on beekeeping structures used to shelter skeps.
 They are listed in date order.

 About 150 walls with recesses for hives (bee boles, 'niches') have been recorded in France, and some in Belgium.
 Until 2001, the records were collected by the IBRA Register, and they are now held by Apistoria: 1 Place Bardineau, 33000 Bordeaux, France; email: firstname.lastname@example.org which is planning to set up a database.
-For an article on these sites, and further relevant references, see Walker and Crane (2004) below
+For a discussion of these sites, see Walker and Crane (2004) below.
+Another interesting article by historian Robert Chevet (in French) can be found on the Itinéraires Archéologiques website.

 Crane, E. (1983) The archaeology of beekeeping (London: Duckworth), Chapters 7 and 8; distribution map (1981) on pp. 248-9.